CONFIG SET parameter value [parameter value ...]

 by Redis and will take effect starting with the next command executed.

-All the supported parameters have the same meaning of the equivalent configuration parameter used in the redis.conf file, with the following important differences:
+All the supported parameters have the same meaning of the equivalent configuration parameter used in the redis.conf file.

 It is possible to switch persistence from RDB snapshotting to append-only file